tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 to select the best features in a dataset based on importance weights.
 The estimator is provided through the `solver` parameter and can be already fitted.
-ATOM allows you to use one its predefined [models][], e.g. `#!python solver="RF"`.
-If you didn't call the FeatureSelector through atom, don't forget to indicate the estimator's task adding `_class` or `_reg` after the name, e.g. `RF_class` to use a random forest classifier.
+ATOM allows you to use one its predefined [models][], e.g., `#!python solver="RF"`.
+If you didn't call the FeatureSelector through atom, don't forget to indicate the estimator's task adding `_class` or `_reg` after the name, e.g., `RF_class` to use a random forest classifier.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/feature_selection.html#feature-selection-using-selectfrommodel).

 <br style="display: block; margin-top: 2em; content: ' '">